HL7/us-safr/input/pagecontent/specification.md

 #### Push to MeasureReport Recipient (NHSN)

 In this scenario both the Data Source and digital Quality Measure (Measure) evaluation engine reside at the reporting facility, and may be the same system (e.g., an EHR that performs it’s own internal measure evaluation).
 The Measure Evaluation Engine first retrieves the latest FHIR measures and related resources from the measure repository and extracts the data requirements for each measure.
-The Measure Evaluation Engine and queries the Data Source for data that it will evaluate against a measure and prepares Bundle containing MeasureReport and supporting resources, then sends it to the MeasureReport Recipient (NHSN).
+The Measure Evaluation Engine queries the Data Source for data that it will evaluate against a measure and prepares Bundle containing MeasureReport and supporting resources, then sends it to the MeasureReport Recipient (NHSN).

-In this scenario the Measure Evaluation Engine SHALL perform a FHIR POST or PUT to push the measure report bundle to the MeasureReport Recipient (NHSN).
+In this scenario the Measure Evaluation Engine SHALL perform a FHIR POST or PUT to push the MeasureReport Bundle to the MeasureReport Recipient (NHSN).
 <figure>
   {% include usfr-push-1.svg %}
   <figcaption></figcaption>